 Information about Tacrolimus

-Tacrolimus is used for organ transplantation.
+Tacrolimus is used for organ transplant rejection.

 How tacrolimus works